CDulst/PersonalPassionProject/README.md

 ---------------------------------------------------------------------------------------

-For this experimentation project this is a 1 on 1 experience but this would be able to be translated to many to many.
+For this experimentation project this is a 1 on 1 experience but this could be translated to many to many.

-A lot of people in the outside world that would be able to share things (like social media) with people in the virtual one and the other way around. combining existing social media with virtual reality one.
+A lot of people in the outside world would be able to share things with people in the virtual one and the other way around. combining existing social media with a virtual reality one.

 ## Deliverables

 ### As I user in the virtual reality room I can....
 * Walk around in the room without being able to escape
-* Carry around object, Decorate room with objects
+* Carry around spawned objects and decorate room with them.
-* Throw objects
+* Throw objects.
-* Perform Gestures.  (thumbs up, Headshake, middlefinger, fist up)
+* Perform Gestures.  (thumbs up, Headshake, middlefinger, fist up).
-* Read messanges on big screen.
+* Read messages on the big screen.
-* See send through Messages and memes, decorate the walls
+* See messages and memes and decorate wall with them.
-* Take screenshots of your room and send them through to the web applicatioon
+* Take screenshots of your room and send them to the web application user.
-* Listen to music send by overseer
+* Listen to music that was send by overseer.

-### As I user on the webplatform......
+### As I user on the webplatform I can......
-* Send messages to VR room
+* Send messages to VR room.
-* Upload pictures/memes en send to vr world
+* Upload pictures/memes and send to VR room.
-* Spawn object in vr world
+* Spawn objects in VR room.
-* Upload mp3 en stream audio
+* Upload mp3 and stream the audio.
-* Change lighting, turn on off
+* Change lighting and ability turn on and off within VR room.
-* Track where the person is situated within the vr world
+* Track the persons location within the VR world.
-* Display the screenshot's that got send from the vr world.
+* Display the screenshots that got send from the VR world.

 ## Technology